 I certainly didn’t know what a good frog was 10 years ago.
 The best frogs I ever saw were on wild horse specimens during an anatomy workshop at Auburn University in Alabama.
 Those hooves taught me what a good frog should look like and I now strive to achieve such frogs both on my clients’ horses and my own.

-Examples of poor frogs:
+Examples of Poor Frogs:

 Proper nutrition is also critical.
-When horses suffer from Equine Metabolic Syndrome (translation: they are fat!) and/or lack balanced vitamins and minerals in their diet, they often seem to struggle to fight off infections such as thrush (just like human diabetics struggle with foot infections for that matter).
+When horses suffer from Equine Metabolic Syndrome (translation: they are fat!) and/or lack balanced vitamins and minerals in their diet, they often struggle to fight off infections such as thrush (just like humans diabetics struggle with foot infections for that matter).

-Understanding the frog inside and out
+Understanding the Frog Inside and Out

 We all know how to locate the frog from the outside, but have you ever thought of which areas it helps protect inside the hoof?
 The frog sits under the digital cushion and between the lateral cartilages.
 It reaches forward towards the toe and helps cushion the area where the deep digital flexor tendon attaches to the coffin bone (P3).

 Now that we know all of this, we can better understand why a thick healthy frog will help accomplish four things:

-● better biomechanics as a horse will want to land on the frog as opposed to the toe
+- Better biomechanics as a horse will want to land on the frog as opposed to the toe

-● cushioning of the delicate navicular region
+- Cushioning of the delicate navicular region

-● improved shock absorption and, more than likely,
+- Improved shock absorption and, more than likely

 Next time I will give you strategies to improve, maintain and develop a healthy frog.

-(1) Robert M. Bowker, VMD, PhD, The concept of the good foot, it’s evolution and significance in a clinical setting, Care and rehabilitation of the Equine foot 2-35, 2006
+- Robert M. Bowker, VMD, PhD, The concept of the good foot, it’s evolution and significance in a clinical setting, Care and rehabilitation of the Equine foot 2-35, 2006

-(2) American Farrier’s Journal Nov.
+- American Farrier’s Journal Nov.
 2000, v.26 #6

-(3) Biomechanics to a better hoof, The Horse’s Hoof, issue #31, summer 2008
+- Biomechanics to a better hoof, The Horse’s Hoof, issue #31, summer 2008